EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 <a name="3.
 Hierarchical Regression Analysis "></a>
 ## 3. Hierarchical Regression Analysis

-<a name="3.1 Setting a hypothesis "></a>
+<a name="3.1 Setting a Research Question "></a>
-### 3.1 Setting a hypothesis
+### 3.1 Setting a Research Question
 Determining a research question and setting a hypothesis before the statistical analysis of your data is always imperative for good science.
-Because HRA is used to find the best subset of predictors it is usually advisable to set a non-directional, rather than a directional hypothesis (also called experimental hypothesis).

-> **_NOTE:_** *directional hypothesis:
-Non-directional hypothesis:*
+It ensures a structured, focused work flow and reduces the risk of *researcher bias* and *significance chasing* (=  the misuse of data analysis to find patterns in data that can be presented as statistically significant, which indreases type 1 errors).

-In this tutorial we will use a data on plant traits collected around the world.
-You can download the data from [this github repository]() and import it into a new R script.
+In this tutorial we will analyse a data on plant traits collected around the world.
+The data set includes height meaurements of several plant specimen around the world and some connected environmental information, such as the locations rainfall, average temperature or the leaf areas indey measured at the plants location.
+You can download the plant_traits data seta as a CSV file [here]() and import it into a new R script.
-A bit of preliminary analysis shows that the plant traits data set contains 36 observations for 178 different plant species.
+A bit of preliminary analysis shows that the plant traits data set contains 18 observations (including plant height) for 178 different plant specimen.

 ```
 # Load Data ----